Spanish Language and Culture Initiative

-Requirements for Completion of the Medical Spanish Track
+Requirements for Completion of the Medical Spanish Concentration

-Only students enrolled in the professional pharmacy curriculum are eligible to participate in the Medical Spanish Track.
-Students may formally declare the COPHS Medical Spanish Track upon successful completion of RX482, Advanced Medical Spanish, and students must formally register for the track by adding the track as a minor.
-Successful completion of the COPHS Medical Spanish Track requires the completion of a minimum of 12 credit hours of medical Spanish coursework taken as medical Spanish courses having the RX course designator, and the 12 credit hours must include RX692, an APPE rotation with a Spanish-language focus.
+Only students enrolled in the professional pharmacy curriculum are eligible to participate in the Medical Spanish Concentration.
+Students may formally declare the COPHS Medical Spanish Concentration upon successful completion of RX482, Advanced Medical Spanish, and students must formally register for the track by adding the concentration as a minor.
+Successful completion of the COPHS Medical Spanish concentration requires the completion of a minimum of 12 credit hours of medical Spanish coursework taken as medical Spanish courses having the RX course designator, and the 12 credit hours must include RX692, an APPE rotation with a Spanish-language focus.

 The three principal learning goals for the medical Spanish courses are:

 - To provide students the opportunity to learn health care vocabulary

 - To improve their Spanish communication skills with patients and health care providers.